Tuesday – Another Day in Valletta

 Ggantija was one of three places I’d wanted to see on Gozo (the others being Calypso’s cave and the salt pans) but, as things turned out, I wouldn’t push my schedule to return there.
 The Valletta museum houses the original of both the Sleeping Lady carving found in the Hypogeum (which I will visit tomorrow) and the Venus of Malta statuette discovered at Hagar Qim where I will visit later in the week.

-My final stop was St. John’s Co-Cathedral about two blocks from the flat.
+My final stop was Saint John’s Co-Cathedral about two blocks from the flat.
 Again, the simple exterior belies the intensity of the baroque interior.
 This is another place with no flash photography allowed so, like the archaeological museum, my photos are generally dark though I did figure out late in my visit how to keep the shutter open for better exposures and managed a few without my hands shaking.
 The cathedral is certainly impressive – if this sort of thing impresses you.

 I returned to the flat for my nightly rooftop interlude then prepared a light dinner of salad with kippers and figs. I stopped to visit with Patrick who was kind enough to let me use his computer to check my email.
 He and Diane were so hospitable I ended up sitting and chatting while we watched the Euro Cup soccer match between England and Ukraine and shared another Cisk or two that Diane kindly offered.
 We talked about movies, about ways he could use the internet to help his business, and a few other topics.
 After the game, and by that time it must have been close to midnight, I stumbled down the stairs and collapsed into bed.

-This entry was posted in My Sojourn in Malta June 2012.
+This entry was posted in My Stay in Malta - June 2012.
 Bookmark the permalink.

 2 Responses to Tuesday – Another Day in Valletta